Hydrospheredata/hydro-serving/docs/quickstart/tutorials/custom_metric.md

 scikit-learn==0.23.1
 ```

 Just like with common models, we can use SDK to upload our monitoring model and bind it to the trained one.
-The steps are almost the same, but with some slight differences.
-First, since we want to predict the anomaly score instead of sample class, we need to change the type of output field from `'int64'` to `'float64'`.
+The steps are almost the same, but with some slight differences:
+1. First, since we want to predict the anomaly score instead of sample class, we need to change the type of output field from `'str'` to `'float64'`
+2. Next we need to find our model on the cluster before assigning it to our prediction model.
+There is a specific method called `.find()` inside `ModelVersion` class

-Secondly, we need to apply a couple of new methods to create a metric. `MetricSpec` is responsible for creating a metric for a specific model, with specific `MetricSpecConfig.`
+3. Finally, we need to apply a couple of new methods to create a metric. `MetricSpec` is responsible for creating a metric for a specific model, with specific `MetricSpecConfig`, which describe parameters of our metric like probability threshold and principle by which metric should detect outliers.
+In this case, `.LESS` denotes that every value below provided threshold is defined as an inlier.

 ```python
 from hydrosdk.monitoring import MetricSpec, MetricSpecConfig, ThresholdCmpOp